 Manufacturers’ check-test-start reports.

-Provide a detailed list of every control point installed.
+For projects including DDC Controls, the temperature control contractor shall provide a detailed list of every control point installed.
 Include, in checklist format, a detailed procedure to verify all aspects of the controls’ operational sequence.

-Insert the original of each form or document in the Commissioning Plan and provide a copy of each to the CxA.
+These documents should be uploaded to the appropriate systems within the Cx-provided software where applicable.

 Assist with establishing the order, timing, and duration of the commissioning activities, and add them to the Project Schedule.

+The Contractor is responsible for ensuring all subcontractors comply with these requirements.
+Non-compliance by subcontractors shall be treated as a failure by the Contractor to meet contract obligations.

 During the shop drawing submittal process, submit one set of shop drawings for all systems and equipment being commissioned to the CxA for review.